 The cost of medical and standard treatment is continuously on the rise.
 Most public drug rehabs, funded by provincial health insurance, will have a waitlist.
 The wait time extends into weeks and, in some cases, months.
 As such, very few can’t hold off on treatment because of the nature of addiction.

 Also, these will most often be within the client’s existing location.
 Usually, in such a case, the insurance company would most likely cover full payment.
 The payment to the facility often gets paid when the person completes their treatment.

 Be sure to ask all questions so you can have peace of mind.
 Finally, do not let any answer discourage you from seeking actual treatment.
-Never forget that an addict is first and foremost a person with the right to live a happy drug-free life.
+Never forget that an addicted person is, first and foremost, a person with the right to live a happy drug-free life.